 Be prepared.
 Have everything on hand before you start.
 This includes as listed previously, slightly warmed massage oil, a large towel to cover the areas not being worked on, two glasses of water, finger foods (optional tho), a few hand towels for cleanup, a robe for your client, and so on, you may also want to introduce other things, (improvising is welcome) so that the sensual atmosphere is not disturbed while you scurry off to find something.

 Appropriately use your massage oil, never pour or squirt massage oil directly onto your client as it can be a jolting experience.
 Rather, pour the oil into your palm and gently rub your hands together so that the oil is evenly dispersed; then apply it to your partner’s body.
 Oiling is a delicious feeling, let your client relish it!

 STAY IN TOUCH

 All massage movements should blend together in a single, smooth, slow motion.
 Using the full surface of your hands, keep your fingers together.
 Touch and stroke as much as possible during the entire massage.
 When you move from one part of the body to another, always keep one hand on your partner’s body, making the contact seem continuous and a part of the massage.
-Repeat movements several times, and if your client really likes a particular place you are massaging, stick there for some minutes, you will know through their facial reactions (most cases, they smile while their eyes are closed).
-Some clients may want to get dirty, be professional, let the familiarity end while the act lasts, as this is your business, so do not jeopardize the ethics.
+Repeat movements several times, and if your client really likes a particular place you are massaging, stick there for some minutes, you will know through their facial reactions (in most cases, they smile while their eyes are closed).
+Some clients may want to get dirty, be professional, and let the familiarity end while the act lasts, as this is your business, so do not jeopardize the ethics.

-Massage is something you do with passion not just for the money, so, put your heart into it for the act of massage is intimate and beautiful, you ought to enjoy doing it.
+Massage is something you do with passion not just for the money, so, put your heart into it for the act of massage is intimate and beautiful, and you ought to enjoy doing it.
 You may also want to advance more in this, see me behind cameras as we have more to offer you in spa-related advanced courses which will turn you into a multi-million spa therapist if you know your onions.